citp/privacy-policy-historical/b/ba/bac/backtoherroots.com.md

-> *The following text is extracted and transformed from the backtoherroots.com privacy policy that was archived on 2016-10-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161010162332id_/http%3A//backtoherroots.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the backtoherroots.com privacy policy that was archived on 2017-05-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170511124914id_/http%3A//wholefully.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - Back to Her Roots
+# Privacy Policy - Wholefully

-This Privacy Policy governs the manner in which Back to Her Roots collects, uses, maintains and discloses information collected from users (each, a “User”) of the [www.backtoherroots.com](http://www.generateprivacypolicy.com/account/policies/edit/www.backtoherroots.com) website (“Site”).
-This privacy policy applies to the Site and all products and services offered by Back to Her Roots.
+This Privacy Policy governs the manner in which Wholefully collects, uses, maintains and discloses information collected from users (each, a “User”) of the [www.wholefully.com](http://www.generateprivacypolicy.com/account/policies/edit/www.wholefully.com) website (“Site”).
+This privacy policy applies to the Site and all products and services offered by Wholefully.

 We use third-party advertising companies to serve ads when you visit our Web site.
 These companies may use aggregated information (not including your name, address, email address or telephone number) about your visits to this and other Web sites in order to provide advertisements about goods and services of interest to you.
 If you would like more information about this practice and to know your choices about not having this information used by these companies, please see: http://www.networkadvertising.org/managing/opt_out.asp